Xu Zheng (actor): Biography

 In 2014, Ning's comedy road film Breakup Buddies starring Xu and Huang Bo grossed over US$195 million to become the highest-grossing domestic film of the year.
-Xu's second directorial feature Lost in Hong Kong (2015), which he again starred-in, co-wrote and co-produced, broke Lost in Thailands Chinese 2-D film grossing record with US$250 million.
+Xu's second directorial feature Lost in Hong Kong (2015), which he again starred in, co-wrote and co-produced, broke Lost in Thailands Chinese 2-D film grossing record with US$250 million.

+In 2019, he produced the romantic comedy film Love You Forever, which was released nationwide on December 31, 2019.
+On February 5, the comedy sci-fi film Crazy Alien, in which he made a cameo appearance, was released.
+In July, he served as the director for the segment The Champion in the film My People, My Country, a tribute to the 70th anniversary of the founding of the People's Republic of China.
+On October 7, Xu Zheng's cumulative box office exceeded 10 billion yuan, ranking him among the top in Chinese film history.
+On October 16, the latest character reveal and trailer for Lost in Russia, the latest film in the Lost in series directed, starred, produced, and written by Xu Zheng, were released.
+Due to the COVID-19 pandemic, it was made available for free streaming on Xigua Video on the first day of the Lunar New Year in 2020.
+In November, Xu Zheng won the Best Director Award at the 3rd Golden Screen Awards for the film My People, My Country.
+On December 8, Xu Zheng presented the Best Film award at the 2nd Hainan Island International Film Festival.

 Personal life

-Xu Zheng first shaved his head while in college, and has been sporting his bald head ever since.
+Xu Zheng first shaved his head while in college, and has been bald ever since.

 Xu married his Sunny Piggy co-star Tao Hong in 2002.
 They have portrayed a married couple in Unfinished Girl (2007) and Lost in Thailand.
 Other collaborations include Sky Lovers (2002 TV series), No Lonely Angels (2002 film), The Last Red Hot Lover (2005–06 theatre production), No Man's Land, and How Long Will I Love U. Tao also made a cameo in Lost in Hong Kong.
 Their daughter was born on December 30, 2008, in Beijing.